yuichiro-ND/PrivacyPolicy/privacy_policy.md

 The app uses third-party advertising networks (e.g., Google AdMob).
 These networks may collect personally identifiable information, but the display and provision of ads are managed by these third parties.
 Third-party advertisers may use cookies or other tracking technologies to display personalized ads based on your interests.

+Affiliate Links Disclosure

+This app contains affiliate links provided through various affiliate programs (e.g., "Moshimo Affiliate", Amazon Affiliate, Rakuten Affiliate, etc.).
+If you click on these affiliate links and subsequently purchase products or services, I may receive an affiliate commission at no additional cost to you.
+Please note that affiliate partners may use cookies and other tracking technologies to analyze click-through data and optimize advertising.
+The affiliate links function in the same manner as regular links; however, once you click an affiliate link, you will be directed to the partner's website and their privacy policy will apply.
+For further details, please refer to the privacy policies and terms of use of the respective affiliate partners.

 Pricing and Purchases